adamrittercd/pr-preview/README.md

 - `pull_request` events (opened/synchronize/reopened) build the Docker image, run a container, and publish it via Caddy at `https://pr-<number>.<service>.<base-domain>`.
 - `pull_request` events with action `closed` tear down the corresponding container and remove the Caddy site.
 - `push` events deploy the main branch to `https://<service>.<base-domain>` using the provided `main-port`.

+The action performs an `actions/checkout@v4` under the hood, so you don’t need a separate checkout step.

 ### Requirements